GLSim: Detecting Object Hallucinations in LVLMs via Global-Local Similarity: Related Works

 \paragraph{Object Hallucination Detection in LVLMs.} Object hallucination (OH) refers to the phenomenon where LVLMs generate textual descriptions that include \emph{non-existent objects} in the image---a critical but underexplored problem in LVLMs with direct implications for reliable decision-making.
 Such hallucinations can stem from factors including statistical biases in training data~\cite{deletang2023language}, strong language model prior~\cite{liu2023visual}, or visual information loss~\cite{favero2024multi}.
 Recent studies have focused on evaluating and detecting OH by leveraging ground-truth annotations~\cite{rohrbach2018object, li2023evaluating, fu2023mme, wang2023amber, chen2024multi, petryk2024aloha}.
 For instance, CHAIR~\cite{rohrbach2018object} suggests utilizing the discrete ratio of objects presented in the answer relative to a ground-truth object list to identify OH.
 Another line of work evaluates OH using external LLMs or LVLMs~\cite{jing2023faithscore, sun2023aligning, liu2023mitigating, guan2024hallusionbench, gunjal2024detecting, chen2024mllm}.
 For instance, GAIVE~\cite{liu2023mitigating} leverages a stronger LVLM (\eg, GPT-4~\cite{achiam2023gpt}) as a teacher to assess the responses of a student model, while HaLEM~\cite{wang2023evaluation} fine-tunes an LLM (\eg, LLaMA~\cite{touvron2023llama}) to score LVLM generations.
 While effective, these methods are resource-intensive and often lack transparency.

-Several recent works have proposed object-level hallucination scores that estimate OH likelihood {without requiring an external judge model or additional training}.
+Several recent works have proposed object-level hallucination scores that self-evaluate OH likelihood without requiring an external judge model or additional training.
 For instance, LURE~\cite{zhou2023analyzing} utilizes the negative log-likelihood (NLL) of the object token generation probability; Internal Confidence (IC)~\cite {jiang2024interpreting} computes the maximum probability of the object token across all image hidden states~\cite{nostalgebraist2020logitlens}; and Summed Visual Attention Ratio (SVAR)~\cite{jiang2024devils} leverages attention weights assigned to image tokens with respect to the object token.
 While promising, these methods primarily target hallucination mitigation and often fall short in detection performance: these methods typically leverage {either global} (\emph{e.g.}, NLL, SVAR) {or localized} (\emph{e.g.}, IC) signals in isolation and thus fail to capture the nuanced interplay between the overall semantic context and fine-grained visual grounding.
-Moreover, NLL often fail since LVLMs tend to favor linguistic fluency over factual accuracy~\cite{radford2019language}; IC does not fully capture contextual information from the generated text; and SVAR can be biased toward previously generated text tokens~\cite{liu2024paying} and vulnerable to attention sink effects~\cite{kang2025see}.
+Moreover, NLL often fails since LVLMs tend to favor linguistic fluency over factual accuracy~\cite{radford2019language}; IC does not fully capture contextual information from the generated text; and SVAR can be biased toward previously generated text tokens~\cite{liu2024paying} and vulnerable to attention sink effects~\cite{kang2025see}.

 Different from prior works, \emph{we introduce the first object hallucination detection method that explicitly integrates both global and local signals—unifying localized attribution with holistic semantic alignment between the image and generated text}.
 We benchmark our approach against existing object-level hallucination detection methods across diverse settings to offer a comprehensive comparison in this space.
 Further related works are provided in~\cref{sec:add_related}.